intern0t/personal-blog/_posts/2018-03-17-page-scroll-progressbar-using-plain-jquery.md

 <!--excerpt-->
 My short brainstorming to solve and achieve this progressbar felt very clear and concise but ran into some difficulty with calculations which I will explain later.

-We need two things to achieve or implement this scroll progress in your website.
+We need two things to achieve or implement this scroll progress in our website.

 ##### Things we need